Cheeseburger: Origins

-An A&W Restaurants franchise in Lansing, Michigan is credited with inventing the bacon cheeseburger in 1963, putting it on the menu after repeated requests from the same customer.
+Dale Mulder, the owner of an A&W Restaurants franchise in Lansing, Michigan, has been credited with inventing the bacon cheeseburger in 1963, putting it on the menu after repeated requests from the same customer.
+This was highlighted in a 2014 ad campaign for the chain featuring Mulder, who had since become the president of the A&W chain.
+However, there are earlier examples of a restaurant selling bacon cheeseburgers, including a menu for a Harrisburg, Pennsylvania restaurant from 1941.

 The steamed cheeseburger, a variation almost exclusively served in central Connecticut, is believed to have been invented at a restaurant called Jack's Lunch in Middletown, Connecticut, in the 1930s.

 The largest cheeseburger ever made weighed 2014 lbs.
 It is said to have included "60 lbs of bacon, 50 lbs of lettuce, 50 lbs of sliced onions, 40 lbs of pickles, and 40 lbs of cheese."
 This record was set in 2012 by Minnesota's Black Bear Casino, smashing the previous record of 881 lbs.

 In the United States, National Cheeseburger Day is celebrated annually on September 18.

 Ingredients

 The ingredients used to create cheeseburgers follow similar patterns found in the regional variations of hamburgers, although most start with ground beef.
 Common cheeses used for topping are American, Swiss, Cheddar and other meltable cheeses.
 Popular toppings include lettuce, tomato, onion, pickles, bacon, avocado or guacamole, sliced sautéed mushrooms, cheese sauce or chili, but the variety of possible toppings is broad.

 A cheeseburger may have more than one patty or more than one slice of cheese—it is reasonably common, but by no means automatic, for the number to increase at the same rate with cheese and meat interleaved.
 A stack of two or more patties follows the same basic pattern as hamburgers: with two patties will be called a double cheeseburger; a triple cheeseburger has three, and while much less common, a quadruple has four.

 Sometimes cheeseburgers are prepared with the cheese enclosed within the ground beef, rather than on top.
 This is sometimes known as a Jucy Lucy.